Mike Ehrmantraut: Season 5

 Werner's death forces Gus to halt construction of the lab.
-Mike reacts with disgust at Gus's seeming lack of compassion for Werner and refuses Gus's offer to continue paying him during the delay.
+Mike reacts with disgust at Gus' seeming lack of compassion for Werner and refuses Gus' offer to continue paying him during the delay.
 Mike continues to struggle with Werner's death and drinks to excess.
 He becomes alienated from his family when he loses his temper with Kaylee, which leads Stacey to ask Mike to keep his distance.

 After a night of drinking, Mike is set upon by a street gang and breaks the leader's arm before walking away.
-Mike is stabbed during a second altercation with the gang, which he sought out of guilt for Werner's death.
+Mike is later stabbed during a second altercation with the gang, which he sought out of guilt for Werner's death.
 He awakens at a ranch in Mexico that has ties to Gus, where his wounds have been treated by Dr. Barry Goodman.
+Gus meets with Mike and asks for his aid in his war against the Salamancas, revealing his true goal in working for the cartel is all for revenge, something he knows Mike understands.
+Mike agrees to join, and becomes Gus' second-hand man.

-Gus asks for his aid against the Salamancas because Mike understands Gus's need for revenge.
-Mike secretly points police to Lalo's car and its ties to the murder of Fred the money wire clerk, which causes Lalo's arrest.
-Gus wants Lalo released, so Mike gives Jimmy details about the work he did to investigate to Lalo.
+Mike learns that Gus has been using Nacho as a mole to uncover secrets about the Salamancas, and particularly Lalo, and has Nacho now report to Mike.
+Nacho informs Mike he wants out of the business and that Gus is threatening his father if he doesn't comply.
+To dispose of Lalo, Mike secretly points police to Lalo's car and its ties to the murder of Fred, a money wire clerk Lalo killed during the Werner incident, which causes his arrest.

+When Lalo's arrest doesn't halt his troublemaking, Gus wants him released, so Mike gives Jimmy, who was hired as Lalo's lawyer, details about the work he did to investigate him.
 Jimmy uses the information to accuse police of witness tampering, enabling him to win Lalo's release on bail.
-Mike spends time with Kaylee and tells Stacey he is over the recent events that angered him.
+At the same time, Mike spends time with Kaylee and tells Stacey he is over the recent events that angered him.